processone/docs.ejabberd.im/content/admin/configuration.md

 	section [Shapers](#shapers)).
 The recommended value is `fast`.

 **`starttls: true|false`**:   This option specifies that STARTTLS encryption is available on
 	connections to the port.
-You should also set the `certfile` option.
+You should also set the `certfiles` option.
-	You can define a certificate file for a specific domain using the global option `domain_certfile`.

 **`starttls_required: true|false`**:   This option specifies that STARTTLS encryption is required on
 	connections to the port.
 No unencrypted connections will be allowed.
-	You should also set the `certfile` option.
-You can define a certificate file for a specific domain using the global option `domain_certfile`.
+	You should also set the `certfiles` option.

 **`timeout: Integer`**:   Timeout of the connections, expressed in milliseconds.
 Default: 5000